Terms of Service FAQ

 What do I do once I've chosen someone?

-Both you and your fannish next-of-kin need to send a message to email@example.com indicating that you want to have him/her as your fannish next-of-kin and that s/he agrees.
+Both you and your fannish next-of-kin need to send a message to our Abuse team, which handles next of kin requests, indicating that you want to have them as your fannish next-of-kin and that they agree.
+This doesn't open an Abuse case.
 You need to provide your Archive usernames for our records.
 When we receive matching requests, we will confirm that a fannish next-of-kin arrangement is in place.

 If they're my next-of-kin, am I theirs?